CodeDevMLH/Jellyfin-Featured-Content-Bar/README.md

 By default, the bar will feature content at random as long as it is available to the current user and no `list.txt` is available or if it is empty `below` line 1.

+In the first line, you can set a title for the featured bar, which can then be displayed.
+In addition, set MuteOn or MuteOff behind the title to control the behavoir of the trailer audio.

 To preselect content, place a [list.txt](/list.txt) in the ```featured``` folder and paste the ID of each piece of content to be featured (IDs can be found in the address bar).

-`IMPORTANT` If you use List.txt to preselect content and a User has an Age Rating limit on their account (U, PG etc) make sure you add content for them to see too, or it will just be blank (content above their Age Limit is hidden to them)
+`IMPORTANT` If you use list.txt to preselect content and a User has an Age Rating limit on their account (U, PG.
+FSK etc) make sure you add content for them to see too, or it will just be blank (content above their Age Limit is hidden to them)

 ![list](https://github.com/user-attachments/assets/5f8f7924-7a9b-49c1-aefa-198cefce0f60)